rethinkdb/horizon-docs/cli.md

 Every Horizon server requires a RethinkDB server to connect to.
 Use the `--connect <RethinkDB host>` option to connect to an existing RethinkDB server, or use `--start-rethinkdb` to automatically start a local RethinkDB server.
 (Note that the `--dev` option for development mode includes `--start-rethinkdb` by default.)

+Note that if you are using a database from a Horizon 1.x application, the `serve` command will exit with an error.
+Use [hz migrate]{#migrate} to upgrade your database in place.

 ## Command-line options {#serve-options}

 `hz serve` supports the following command-line options: